JorgeMarioHerrera/JorgeMarioHerrera/README.md

 ### Hi...
 - ⚡ Part time coder, full time curious.
-- 🔭 I’m currently working on Software development using Java, Spring Boot, Angular.
+- 🔭 I’m currently working on Software development using Scala, Java, Spring Boot, Angular, AWS, Azure DevOps.
 - 🌱 I’m always learning...
-- 📫 How to reach me: The best way is my [e-mail](mailto:jorgemario2pac@utp.edu.co)
+- 📫 How to reach me: The best way is my [e-mail](mailto:marioherreravargaz@gmail.com)

 <!--
 **JorgeMarioHerrera/JorgeMarioHerrera** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.